liwuqiong/liwuqiong.github.io/_posts/For 2024 and the future.md

 - Write and publish 100 articles in high quality
 - Offer from dream school/projects
 - Healthy and energetic: Sleep early, lose 5 kg, good appearance.
+- Find new tutor and platform in industry&academy and maintain relationship